mikesmullin/metacode/README.md

   - table body must appear on new line, indented below
     - end of table block is determined by *meaningful indentation* (like Python)
 - (implicit; in the remaining space between `#metacode` and `#metagen`, other than for `#table` and `#macro` use)
-   - shall contain implicit meta-program `#macro` `FUNCTION_BODY` code (similar to the C preprocessor)
+   - shall contain `#macro` `FUNCTION_BODY` definitions (similar to the C preprocessor)
+     - without it, there are no macros defined to invoke later (there are no standard set of default macros provided)
+     - this is the most common use case for `#metacode` (use it to define your library of macro functions)
+   - and/or shall contain `CODE` statements, mainly macro function invocations (by the macro name you define prior)
-   - optional; but effectively acts as the bootstrap code: executed first, and without it no meta-program `#macro` is ultimately able to be executed, therefore no output can be generated.
+     - without it no meta-program `#macro` is ultimately able to be executed, therefore no output can be generated.
-   - for example, if you defined a `#macro TEST()`, you would invoke it from here using `TEST()` (similar to C preprocessor)
-    - likewise, the compiled macro template would replace `TEST()` in the final output,
-    - but (unlike the C preprocessor) this space is not where the final output appears.
+- `#meta CODE`
+  - this is an alternative to the `#metacode ... #metagen ... #metaend` multi-line block.
+  - it instead lets you invoke a macro in just a single line `#meta CODE ... #metaend` (or two lines, if you count `#metaend`)
+  - `CODE` is your statement which can invoke previously defined macros
+  - ie. use this to invoke macros quickly
 - `#metagen`
-  - search/replaced by the final macro output of our meta-program compiler
-  - the only space where meta-program compiler output can appear!
-  - shall not to be modified by end-user (any text here will be lost between compilations!)
+  - begins the space between `#metagen ... #metaend` (not used for `#meta CODE ... #metaend`)
 - `#metaend`
+  - **REQUIRED!** the line above this directive is only space where meta-program compiler output can appear.
-  - required to follow if `#metagen` was also used
+  - required to follow if `#metagen` or `#meta` were used
-  - delineates the end of line range where code replacement can happen
+  - delineates the end of the comment block

 ### Syntax

+Multi-line invocation

 ```c
   // #metacode
   // #macro FUNCTION_NAME(PARAM1,PARAM2) ...